-The sustainability minor (CU 2010) is open to all majors and is designed to familiarize students with the core values of sustainability.
+The foundation course for the sustainability minor (CU 2010) is open to all majors and is designed to familiarize students with the core values of sustainability.
 If you are interested in minoring in sustainability, speak with your advisor or contact Jennifer Goree at firstname.lastname@example.org.
 For more information, visit clemson.edu/sustainability/academics.

 The purpose of the Sustainability Café is to develop and strengthen the network of people who are involved in sustainability research and/or advocacy and to build the social capital needed to address the most pressing issues of the 21st century.
 Faculty, staff, students and community members are encouraged to participate in these discussions so that we may all benefit from the rich, diverse knowledge base present in our campus community and to offer an opportunity for direct communication with members of the President's Commission on Sustainability.